I have read Gut and Psychology Syndrome approximately 1, 234 times. Or something like that.

 No shame.
-It’s, hands down, one of the best “health” books I ever read, and is also one of the two books that changed my life (as told to Katie Wells via an upcoming podcast I recorded with her!)
+It’s, hands down, one of the best “health” books I ever read.
+And it’s also one of the two books that changed my life (as told to Katie Wells via a podcast I recorded with her!)

 The primary seat of insanity generally is in the region of the stomach and intestines.

 There is a reason we keep coming back to Hippocrates and, “All diseases begin in the gut.”

 And when I talk about this gut-brain axis, I can tell you, with 1,000% conviction, that it’s real.

 So why step back to focus on the Gut and Psychology Syndrome book for a hot minute?
 Because, May is Mental Health Awareness Month and this topic is not only fascinating to me, it’s also relevant to the Gutsy community.